Dr-BoYuan/Academic/_pages/cv.md

 Work experience
 ======
 * April 2019 - present	Lecturer in Computing and Data Science, University of Derby

-* June 2017 - April 2019	KTP Data Scientist (PostDoc), University of Derby
+* June 2017 - April 2019	KTP Data Scientist (PostDoc),
+  University of Derby
-	Innovate UK project “To use intelligent analytics to discover insights and patterns within retail data.”
+	Innovate UK project "To use intelligent analytics to discover insights and patterns within retail data."

 Skills
 ======